zoejf/chat-data/readme.md

 ###Next Steps
 - Encorporate a word cloud with D3.js
 - Allow different users (ie. a teacher) to have admin permissions to flag a message or see more detailed data analysis.

+Live Site: <a href="http://zoejf.github.io/chat-data/">Classroom Chat</a>